bonfirelink/ccc-intersect/content/events/2022/Realizing the PermaCult.md

 ---
 title: "Realizing the PermaCult, Human Systems and Social DNA"
-excerpt: 'A conversation on stewarding the complexity of life by Roberto & Jillian @ <a href="www.liminalvillage.com" target="_blank" rel="nofollow noopener noreferrer">Liminal Village</a>'
+excerpt: 'A conversation on stewarding the complexity of life by Roberto & Jillian at <a class="GeneratedLink" href="http://www.liminalvillage.com" target="_blank">Liminal Village</a>'
 date: 2022-12-30
 start_time: 1600
 tags: ["Talk","Convo","Workshop"]